Navigation

 There’s no denying that I too fell victim to the climb up Mount Stupid.

 From the foot of it, the peak is right on sight.
-As soon as I finished my first tutorial, i felt unstoppable.
+As soon as I finished my first tutorial, I felt unstoppable.
 My confidence was at an all time high, and my dream game felt just around the corner.

 Mount Stupid